Saturday, November 10, 2018

 Despite the price, the boat was outdated from 1934!
 It was not a lovingly preserved antique; it was neglected due to greed and cheapness.
 Relying on old engines, it was slow.

-Passengers on the roof didn't hear the music that they payed for, and neither did they have heat to stay warm.
+Passengers on the roof didn't hear the music that they paid for, and they didn't have heat to stay warm.

 Everyone had a lovely view.
 Yet, the never-ending loudspeaker yammering of our "tour guide" was abrasive.
 Maybe he was an aspiring actor who never got a casting call, so he vented his vocal desires by talking nonstop.
-During our upriver ride to Rockland County, his voiceover competed with the music.
+Alas, his voiceover competed with the music, which was bad coordination.

 We were happy to disembark... until we saw where they dropped us off!
 They used a flooded and unmaintained dock, and they uncaringly expected their customers to wade through it.
 Terrible!